cafemesa/NoeticFocalInstaller/README.md

-# Turtlebot on Ubuntu 20.04
+# Turtlebot 2 on Ubuntu 20.04 and WSL
 ## Install ROS Noetic

 ```